Tokyo β Zagreb

 Synchronization Context

-Tokyo and Zagreb operate on opposite sides of the workday, so forcing live meetings usually creates more fatigue than clarity.
+Tokyo and Zagreb can still meet live, but one side will usually take the early-start or late-finish hit.
 Consensus-based and very formal.
 Professional, steady, and values education and protocol.

 Tokyo Business Pulse